MIDAV0/ethernaut-challenges/README.md

 ## Level 10 - Reentrancy

 The contract is vulnaruble to reentrancy attack.
 The `withdraw` function first sends ETH to the caller and then updates the balance of the caller.
 This allows the caller to call the `withdraw` function again before the balance is updated.
 The caller can call the `withdraw` function multiple times and drain the contract.

+## Level 11 - Elevator

+The contract has a loophole in the `goTo` function.
+It calls the `isLastFloor` two times and first time it has to return `false` and second time `true`.
+We can create an attack contract that implements `Building` interface and will be atteched to in `Elevator`.
+In the attack contract we will keep track of the number of times `isLastFloor` was called and return `false` the first time and `true` the second time.
+This will allow us to call `goTo` function and win the game.